ILIAS-eLearning/ILIAS/components/ILIAS/Refinery/README.md

 ##### Error Handling

-Exceptions thrown inside the `applyTo` method will be **not be** caught.
+Exceptions thrown inside the `applyTo` method will **not be** caught.
 On return of an [error result object (`Result\Error`)](/src/Data/README.md#result) the `transform` method will throw an exception.